DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 | Select columns | MetadataId                |
 | Row count      | 1                         |

 The expression for `Filter rows` we use for filtering the rows by the importing username that was specified in the form.
 The expression is `hackpp_sceapp_cst_username eq '<value from form>'`.
 Technically the value from the form is passed as parameter.
 We have to tell now Power Platform to generate a parameter for us.
-The screenshot below shows how that is done by selecting the expression `Ask in PowerApps`:
+The screenshot below shows how that is done by selecting from the tab `Dynamic Content` the expression `Ask in PowerApps`:

 <br><img src="./images/flow_new_list_rows_add_para.png" /><br>

 When you hover over the generated expression you also the name of the expected parameter which is `Listrows_Filterrows` (Corresponds to `<name of action>_<name of field>`).

 In the next step we will add a new row that represents our import.
 We will use the `Add a new row` action within dataverse.
 Click `New Step` and enter `dataverse` in the search field.
 Pick the action `List rows`.
 The screenshot below shows the action.
 Select `IMP_CO2_CONS_RAW_HDR` as table name.
-As a result the table specific tables will be shown as illustrated in the screenshot below:
+As a result the table specific tables will be shown as illustrated in the screenshot below.
+Mandatory fields are marked with an asteriks.
+The generated UI is not correct reagrding `CST_IMP_CODE`.
+Yes as logical primary key it is mandatory.
+However due to the auto generated definition no value would be mandatory.
+We will provide a dummy to satisfy the constraints:

 <br><img src="./images/flow_new_add_row.png" /><br>

 As a first value we will set the value for CST_IMP_USERNAMES.
 Power Platform expects an expression `<EntitySetName>(<GUID of record>)>`.
 The entity set name in our case is `<EntityName>` and `<GUID of record>` is the result of the previous action.
-Enter `cst_users()` and position the mouse cursor into the parentheses.
+Enter `hackpp_sceapp_imp_users()` and position the mouse cursor into the parentheses.
 Power Platform will assist you in completing the dynamic expression needed here.
-Pick `OData Id` from the displayed options as shown in the screenshot.
+Pick `IMP_USR` from the displayed options in the tab `Dynamic content` as shown in the screenshot.

 <br><img src="./images/flow_new_set_imp_user.png" /><br>